 Keep troop funds in the bank before an activity or trip and pay for as many items as possible in advance of your departure.

 To open a Girl Scout troop or service unit bank account, submit a request through the Bank Account Request form.
-All bank accounts must be approved by Girl Scouts of Central Texas.
-This form may also be used to make changes to an existing account or close the account.
+Girl Scouts of Central Texas must approve all bank accounts.
+This form may also be used to change an existing account or close the account.

 To change banks where the Girl Scout troop or service unit bank account is active, or to change who are signers on the bank account, submit changes through the Bank Account Request form.